What Does Brand Storytelling Do?

-Whether you are documenting your journey as a brand from the very beginning to where you are now, or interviewing important members of staff, personal stories are easier to relate to than corporate content.
-They can also improve the brand’s authenticity.
-Fintech brand Revolut does this well with their RevInsider series which gives behind the scenes insights to the individuals and teams behind this popular platform.
+You can document your journey as a brand from the very beginning to where you are now.
+You can interview vital members of staff.
+Personal stories are easier to relate to than corporate content.
+They can boost people’s trust in a brand.
+Fintech brand Revolut does this well with their RevInsider series.
+It gives behind the scenes insights to the people and teams behind this popular platform.

 Interact with Consumers

-Interaction is highly necessary, you want to take your consumers on an interactive journey as this helps them to feel part of your story.
-By making people feel wanted, you are essentially keeping them engaged by tapping into a human’s need to feel useful and appreciated.
-Being an interactive storyteller can be enhanced by polls and quizzes, live question and answer sessions and by integrating feedback into your overall business strategy.
+Interaction is vital.
+You want to take your fans on an interactive journey.
+This helps them to feel part of your story.
+By making people feel wanted, you keep them engaged.
+You are doing this by tapping into a human’s need to feel useful and wanted.
+If you become an interactive storyteller, your brand can be creative in many ways.
+For example, polls and quizzes, live question and answer sessions.
+In addition, this gives your business strategy feedback.

-There is a huge amount of power in brand storytelling and every brand should be telling their stories on social media.
-A brand’s story is what the customer remembers and connects to.
-It shows that people are running the brand and they are no longer just looking at a big company billboard.
-Your brand’s story needs to be told in a way that appeals to your customers and your community to make people feel apart of your brand story and connected.
-Your brand’s story will engage customers so begin to work on defining your story.
-Finally don’t understand how powerful this marketing tool can be!
+There is a huge amount of power in brand storytelling.
+Every brand should be telling their stories on social media.
+A brand’s story is remembered.
+Customers can connect and relate to it.
+It shows that people are running the brand.
+Through this, customers learn that they are no longer just starring at an ad.
+Your own brand’s story needs to be told in a way that appeals to your customers.
+In addition to your community to make people feel apart of your brand story and connected.
+Your brand’s story will engage customers.
+So, begin to work on defining your story.